Bitcoin-Product-Community/opportunities/.github/ISSUE_TEMPLATE/post-your-foss-opportunity.md

 # About the Role
 **What specific role(s) or skill(s) are you looking for?**
-**How many hours a week minimum will they need to commit and for how long? *Length of time can be undefined** **Is this a paid position?** *If yes, this is not the right place to post.
-Also if you are a company hoping to generate revenue through the project, do not post on the volunteer board as you should be paying contributors to your project.*
+**How many hours a week minimum will they need to commit and for how long? *Length of time can be undefined** **Is this a paid position?** *If yes, mention your rate and replace the volunteer label below with paid.
+If you are a company hoping to generate revenue through the project, mark this as a paid position.*
 **What can the contributor expect when onboarding to your project?**

 # How to Connect